-Gouache may dry more slowly when painted on a primed surface or an acrylic underpainting than it does on plain paper because absorption is reduced.
-A slow drying time allows colours to be lifted easily for corrections or special effects.
+Gouache dries more slowly on a primed surface of an acrylic underpainting than it does on plain paper because absorption is reduced.
+A slow drying time allows colours to be rewet and lifted easily for corrections and special effects.

 Speaking of colours there are almost too many vivid colours to choose from.
-Be careful – too many colours on the palette lead to troubles with middle-value-mud and disharmony.
+Be careful – too many colours on the palette lead to troubles with middle-value mud and disharmony.
 You can paint almost anything with six colours or fewer.
-We suggest enjoying the adventure by picking primaries different than you’re accustomed to.
+It might be fun to pick primaries different than your unusual go-to’s.
 I was working on portraits so I chose three colours I had never worked with – Chinese Orange, Naples Yellow, and Prussian Blue (plus white) and painted pictures with those colours and no others.
-These are barely primary but for portraits they turned out to be good choices.
+These are barely primary but for portraits, they turned out to be good choices.
 Want to know more about colour theory?
 The Paint Spot runs comprehensive colour theory classes twice a year.
 Contact us to get your name on the interest list.

 Wash brushes with warm soapy water and lay them flat to dry.
 Gouache will wash out of a brush even after it is dry for a long time.
 We recommend synthetic watercolour brushes such as Holbein Gold or da Vinci Cosmotop.